51Degrees/documentation/src/features/resultcaching.md

 may have internal caches for various reasons, these are separate to the @Pipeline **results cache** and may or may not be configurable depending on the implementation of the @aspectengine.

+In the .NET API, @aspectengines can be configured to flag whether an instance of
+@Aspectdata has originated from the cache or from processing of the engine.
+E.g. if CacheHitOrMiss is set to true then the the CacheHit value will be set to true on the @Aspectdata.
+The primary use case for this is to validate in testing whether a cache hit or miss has occurred.

 # Internals

 The @evidence encapsulated within @flowdata will often contain many more values than are relevant